jsdelivrbot/Portfolio-23/JavaScript-jQuery/musicPlayer/readMe.md

 ### Mock Music Player

-A non functional(yet) music player that displays songs and time with functional play, next and stop buttons.
+A music player UI that displays songs with their respective time frame, artists, and titles with functional play, next and stop buttons.